 SOC serves an incredibly diverse population, including a Latino population of over 60%.
 A portion of these residents lack the necessary paperwork to obtain a Wisconsin Driver’s License or State ID.
 Because of this, many are afraid to report crimes, are unable to purchase automobile insurance, and face numerous other barriers to a healthy, productive life.
 It is SOC’s position that if a program existed, as it once did, to allow more residents to receive Driver’s Cards and/or other forms of picture identification such as a Municipal ID, it would provide significant public benefit, including improving public safety on our roads and in our communities.

-In March of 2016, SOC began hosting a monthly forum on the first Saturday of each month regarding the status of a State Driver’s Card Program, in collaboration with local elected officials and other community groups.
+In March of 2016, SOC began hosting forums regarding the status of a State Driver’s Card Program, in collaboration with local elected officials and other community groups.
 It has since expanded to include other issues relevant to our South Side immigrant communities, including selecting an attorney, “knowing your rights” when coming into contact with law enforcement, and updates on federal legislation regarding United States Immigration Policy, i.e. DACA and DAPA.
 In August, SOC was honored to welcome the Mexican Consulate for an orientation with the community, and we continue to work together for the benefit of our residents.

-The Consulate can be reached in one of the following ways:
+The Mexican Consulate can be reached in one of the following ways:

 Nothing is more important in shaping residents’ opinions of their neighborhoods as crime rates and personal safety.
-Sex crimes, while making up a very small percentage of the overall crime rate, are of particular concern to our South Side community.
-This is true not only because of the very personal nature of these crimes, but the fact that between 30% and 40% of residents in most South Side neighborhoods are children under the age of 18.
+Sex crimes are of particular concern to our South Side community.

 For years, Milwaukee received more than its share of sex offender placements from State prisons.
 Often, the offenders did not even live in Milwaukee at the time they committed their crimes.
 In 2015, State law was amended to make it more difficult to place offenders outside of the municipality where they resided at the time of their crimes, and the Milwaukee Common Council passed an ordinance that severely limited where within the City of Milwaukee the same offenders could be placed.